Are You Projecting? Defense Mechanisms in Therapy and Beyond

 What is projection?

 “Projection is the process whereby what is inside is misunderstood as coming from outside,” explains psychologist Dr. Nancy McWilliams in her book Psychoanalytic Diagnosis.
-In this way, we can understand projection to mean that we mirror our internal experiences onto the people and things around us, like a movie is projected onto a screen.
+In this way, we can understand projection to mean that we mirror our internal experiences onto the people and things around us like a movie is projected on a screen.

 How does projection show up in therapy?

-Because therapy usually centers on the relationship between two people–the therapist and the client–it creates a safe, nonjudgmental space to navigate interpersonal dynamics and patterns.
-Projection in therapy could be directed toward the therapist or toward other people in the client’s life.
+Therapy is a safe, nonjudgmental space to navigate interpersonal dynamics and patterns.
+However, since it usually centers on the relationship between two people—the therapist and the client—projection may still show up in the therapy room.
+Projection in therapy could be directed toward the therapist or other people in the client’s life.

 If a therapist believes their client could be projecting, they can help them explore what’s underlying the projected fears or insecurities.
-Through exploring projection, the client will be better able to process sometimes difficult emotions with the support of a compassionate professional.
+Through exploring projection, the client will be better able to process sometimes unpleasant feelings with the support of a compassionate professional.

 Other ways projection can come up in therapy

-Sometimes coming face to face with our fears and insecurities can be really challenging.
-Therapists can also take the process of projection and use it as a tool for self-reflection through projecting onto a secondary object.
+Sometimes, coming face to face with our fears and insecurities can be really challenging.
+Therapists can also take the process of projection and use it as a tool for self-reflection by projecting onto a secondary object.
+With these methods, projection is something a therapist and client can purposefully use to uncover feelings or thoughts that might otherwise be projected onto others in the outside world.
+In the following methods, the therapist provides an outlet or prompts to help a client understand what’s coming up for them when they use projection as a psychological defense mechanism:

 Construction techniques